 How Much is it to Become a Florida Real Estate Agent?

 Are you considering a real estate sales career and want to know is it worth the time and effort?
-I will address some of the benefits as well as obstacles of becoming a real estate agent in Florida.
+I will address some of the benefits as well as obstacles of being a real estate agent in Florida.
 From there you can decide if a real estate agent job is the right career for you.

 How Much do Real Estate Agents Make?